 Low- and high-tech approaches to the assessment of fetal well-being, including the indications for consultation and referral in the presence of complications.

-21. Pharmacology I: Intro. to Biomedical Pharmacology (18 hrs. didactic, 6 hrs. practicum)
+- Pharmacology IV: Intro. to Biomedical Pharmacology (18 hrs. didactic, 6 hrs. practicum)

 Biomedical pharmacological treatment of problems during pregnancy, birth and the postpartum period.
 Correct techniques for administration of medications.

-23. Pharmacology III: Intro. to Traditional Chinese Medicine (12 hrs. didactic, 12 hrs. practicum)
+- Pharmacology V: Intro. to Traditional Chinese Medicine (12 hrs. didactic, 12 hrs. practicum)

 Introduction to theories and philosophies of Chinese medicine, acupuncture, and acupressure, with applications to pregnancy and well-woman care.

 - Pharmacology VI: Homeopathy for Midwives (12 hrs. didactic, 12 hrs. practicum)